FINANCIAL SETTLEMENTS ATTRACTED TO DIVORCE & SEPARATION

 Financial Settlements – The Approach of the Court.

-There are no firm rules about how assets are to be divided or for what maintenance payments, if any, are to be made on divorce.
-The law is discretionary.
+There is no fixed formula about how assets are to be divided or for what maintenance payments, if any, are to be made on divorce to ensure all settlements are reflective of the spouses’ circumstances.
 The Court decide each case on its own facts.

 There is no automatic presumption that jointly owned assets will be shared.
 Nor that an asset owned by one spouse alone will not.
 The Court’s aim is to achieve fairness.
 Often a key factor is the reasonable needs of the parties and any minor children.